julian-klode/lingolang/docs/abstract-interpreter.md

     } && \text{(P-MIdx)}
 \end{align*}
 As can be seen, if any owner and dependencies are remaining for $B$ after $moc$, these are forgotten too.
-This only affects maps with unowned keys, as $moc$ otherwise always returns no owner and an empty dependency set.
+This only affects maps with unowned keys, as $moc$ otherwise always returns no owner and an empty dependency set.\label{sec:index-map}
-TODO: Big issue?

 One thing missing is indexing strings, which yields characters.
-Strings are represented as base permissions currently, but probably deserve their own permission type.
+Strings are represented as base permissions currently, but probably deserve their own permission type.\label{sec:index-string}

 #### Unary expressions
 We have already seen one unary expression, the star expression.
 For unknown reasons, it is its own category of syntax node